PC Bottleneck Calculator

 - If it’s a CPU bottleneck:

-- Consider models optimized for gaming or multitasking
+- Consider those models which are optimized for gaming or multitasking

 - If it’s a GPU bottleneck:

-- Upgrade to a stronger GPU with sufficient VRAM and align with your target resolution/refresh rate (e.g., 1440p/144Hz or 4K/60)
+- Upgrade you old GPU with stronger and latest GPU with more VRAM and align with your resolution/refresh rate (e.g., 1440p/144Hz or 4K/60)

 Additional Factors That May Lead to PC Bottlenecks